 - More Insect Problems – When your grass has a shallow root system, the grass becomes stressed, making it much more likely to receive damage from insects and the aforementioned disease issues.

 - More weeds – Heavy rain can cause your lawn to grow many weeds, that are often difficult to fight.

-Planning for the future is the best way to counter act too much rain hurting your lawn – Click here for a free quote on lawn care that will help combat the rain!
+Planning for the future is the best way to counter act too much rain hurting your lawn, we have locations in Grand Blanc, Rochester Hills, Saginaw, Plymouth and Brighton, contact us today for a free quote on lawn care that will help combat the rain!